 I imagine it's essential to take these tendencies into account when putting together a team of dogs to pull a sled.

-Our guide, the owner of the company, said huskies only care about three things: running, eating, and making puppies.
+Our guide, the company owner, said huskies only care about three things: running, eating, and making puppies.

 Not a bad way to live life!